Water Quality Monitoring

 Communities in Action for a Better Bradley Brook

-This year the HRAA will complete a 2 phase project to improve conditions in Bradley Brook.
+In 2017, the HRAA completed a 2-phase project to improve conditions in Bradley Brook.
 Our project Communities in Action for a Better Bradley Brook is sponsored by EcoAction through Environment and Climate Change Canada.
-The first phase will restore 0.4 hectares of riparian buffer from fallow pasture at the confluence of Bradley Brook with the Hammond River.
+The first phase has restored 0.4 hectares of riparian buffer from fallow pasture at the confluence of Bradley Brook with the Hammond River.
 Riparian trees along the brook will function to stabilize banks, reduce sedimentation, improve water filtration, and reduce overall stream temperatures.
-This fall the HRAA will then partner with local schools, the Town of Rothesay and Quispamsis to host a 4 km stream clean up along Bradley Brook.
-Bradley Brook currently has the highest density of garbage of the region and this work will require many hands!
-Stay tuned for volunteer stream clean up days.
+In the fall, the HRAA partnered with local schools, the Town of Rothesay and Quispamsis to host a 4 km stream clean up along Bradley Brook.
+Bradley Brook currently has the highest density of garbage of the region and this work required many hands!